realyze/pr-train/README.md

 1. Merge the LGTM'd branch into `master`
 2. Merge `master` into next train branch (or rebase that branch on top of `master`)
 3. Change the GitHub PR base to `master` so that the diff only contains the expected changes
-4. Delete then merged branch from `.pr-train.yml`
+4. Delete the merged branch from `.pr-train.yml`
 5. Run `git pr-train` to propagate the changes through the train

 Note that steps 1-3 are not pr-train specific, that's just how one-by-one workflow generally works.